descandon88/coding-bootcamp/README.md

 # Full Stack Web Bootcamp
  Repository of theory, exercises and files of Full Stack Developer bootcamp program.
  ## What is ReactJS?
  ReactJS is a declarative JavaScript framework for creating dynamic client-side applications in HTML.
-React lets you build up complex interfaces through simple components, connect them to data on your back-end server, and render them as HTML.
+React lets you build up complex interfaces through simple components, connect them to data on your back-end server, and render them as HTML. <a href="https://www.mongodb.com/mern-stack">Source</a>

- React's strong suit is handling stateful, data-driven interfaces with minimal code an minimal pain, and it has all the bells and whistles you'd expect from a modern web frameowk: great support for forms, error handling, events, lists and more.
+ React's strong suit is handling stateful, data-driven interfaces with minimal code an minimal pain, and it has all the bells and whistles you'd expect from a modern web frameowk: great support for forms, error handling, events, lists and more. <a href="https://www.mongodb.com/mern-stack">Source</a>
  ## What is NodeJS?
 A open-source and cross-platform runtime enrionment.